yilserkan/Complete-C-Unity-Game-Developer-3D---Udemy-Course/Argon Assault/README.md

 ## About the game:

-The starship is following a path which was created with the timeline.
-The player can move up, down, right, left adn shoot.
+The player is playing as a starship and his main goal is to protect his world from the enemy starships.
+The starships are following a path which was created with the timeline.
+The player can move up, down, right, left and shoot.
 The aim is to destroy as many enemy starships as possbile whilst avoding the obstacles.

 ## Key Takeaways: